Tours are the best way to explore a new destination!

 The tour will end in the capital city, where you can choose to explore the historic city centre on foot to discover the amazing Faro Cathedral or cruise around the barrier islands of the Ria Formosa for an hour.

-This is a small-group excursion with no more than 8 people.
+This is a private excursion.
 Booking in advance is highly recommended.

 These are the 15 best activities, excursions and tours in the Algarve.